 Each of these options has advantages and disadvantages, and the one that is best depends on your individual circumstances.
 You should consider features such as investment choices, fees and expenses, and services offered3.

 It can be a confusing decision to make.
 Here are some things to think about:

-- Your need for help making investment decisions and other services offered
+- Your need for help making investment decisions

 - Timing of RMDs

 - Protection of assets from creditors and bankruptcy